 Features you’ll find in Semrush but not in SEO PowerSuite

-In addition to the shared features of Semrush and SEO PowerSuite that we’ve looked at so far, Semrush offers a wide range of tools that take it far beyond SEO — features that allow you to manage and improve your entire digital presence.
+In addition to the shared features of Semrush and SEO PowerSuite that we’ve looked at so far, Semrush gives you a wide range of tools that go far beyond SEO — features that allow you to manage and improve your entire digital presence.

 Key features of Semrush that you won’t find in SEO PowerSuite include:

-- A content marketing toolkit — topic research tools and writing assistants that help you speed up the content creation process (available on the Guru plan or higher).
+- A content marketing toolkit — topic research tools and writing assistants that help you speed up the content creation process (available on the Pro+ plan or higher).

 - Social media management features — post scheduling and analytics for social media platforms including Facebook, Twitter, Instagram, LinkedIn and Pinterest.

-- PPC and display advertising research tools — insights into competitors’ paid search campaigns, including keywords, budget estimates and ad creative.
+- PPC and display advertising research tools — insights into competitors’ paid search campaigns, including keywords, budget estimates and ad creative (available via the ‘Advertising’ toolkit).

 I found the quality of these extra tools to be extremely good; each one I tested provided meaningful insights that went beyond surface-level data.